 This fruit, produced as God works through individuals available to Him, is the only product that God considers of lasting value.
 There can be much work and activity, but no fruit.
 And do you know what God wants His branches to do?
 Bear fruit.

-to remember that we are branches, incapable of producing fruit apart from
+We just need to remember that we are branches, incapable of producing fruit apart from the vine.

 Second, there must be communion.
 It is necessary for that branch to stay in constant contact with the vine.
 The lines of communication must be kept open.
 Can you imagine a branch that is too busy bearing fruit to have time to spend with the vine?
 It is this intimate communion with our Lord in secret that determines what happens outwardly in our lives day by day.